Aldeburgh, St Peter and St Paul's Church

 History, tourist information, and nearby accommodation

 Before Johnson and Dowsing were active, the church was the scene of a much happier event.
-In 1573 a group of travelling actors gave a performance here.
-The troup was known as the Earl of Leicester's Men, and they would later count among their number a certain young actor and playwrite called William Shakespeare.
+In 1573 a troupe of travelling actors gave a performance here.
+The troupe was known as the Earl of Leicester's Men, and they would later count among their number a certain young actor and playwright called William Shakespeare.

 Another tragic memorial in the churchyard is to the men of the lifeboat Aldeburgh.
-On 7 December, 1899 the lifeboat crew answered a distress signal from a ship offshore.
-Their lifeboat was capsized and 7 of the men drowned.
+On 7 December 1899, the lifeboat crew answered a distress signal from a ship offshore.
+Their lifeboat was capsized and seven of the men drowned.
 They are poignantly remembered with simple white crosses at the foot of a large stone monument.

 Back within the church is a copy of an original King James I 'Black Letter Bible', and several interesting memorial brasses, plus a very well-preserved oaken parish chest, a church key dated prior to 1638, and a beautifully carved wineglass pulpit.

 Most photos are available for licensing, please contact Britain Express image library.

 About Aldeburgh, St Peter and St Paul's Church

 Address: Victoria Road, Aldeburgh, Suffolk, England, IP15 5DY

 Location: At the junction of Victoria Road and Church Close

 Website: Aldeburgh, St Peter and St Paul's Church